Recursive-algebraic solution of the closed string tachyon vacuum equation: Review of the FVM formulation

 and the gauge transformations take the form $\delta\Psi = \QB\Lam + \ka\,L_{0,2}(\Lam,\Psi) + \cdots,$ with Grassmann-odd parameter $\Lam$ of ghost number $1.$ The gauge symmetry is infinitely reducible, necessitating the BV formalism for a well-defined path integral~\cite{Zwiebach:1992ie}.

 The construction as presented is abstract: it applies to \emph{any} moduli space decomposition that satisfies eq.~\eqref{eqn:geometric BV}.
 To obtain a concrete theory, one must specify how the vertex regions and Feynman regions are carved out of $\cM_{g,n}.$ In Zwiebach's original work~\cite{Zwiebach:1992ie}, this was achieved using \emph{minimal-area metrics}.
 While conceptually clean, minimal-area metrics proved extremely difficult to construct explicitly.
-The four-string vertex $V_{0,4}$ was studied numerically by Moeller~\cite{Moeller:2004yy}, but extending this program to higher vertices and genera remained out of reach.
-Despite decades of effort and important structural results by Headrick and Zwiebach~\cite{Headrick:2018dlw}, no general explicit solution to the minimal-area problem was found.
+The four-string and five string vertices were studied numerically by Moeller~\cite{Moeller:2004yy,Moeller:2006cw}, but extending this program to higher vertices and genera remained difficult.\footnote{For progress along this direction, see for example \cite{Erbin:2022rgx,Firat:2023sld}.} Despite decades of effort and important structural results by Headrick and Zwiebach~\cite{Headrick:2018dlw}, no general explicit solution to the minimal-area problem was found.

-A qualitatively new approach was developed by Costello and Zwiebach~\cite{Costello:2019fuh}, building on the foundational work of Faroogh Moosavian, Pius, and Rudolph~\cite{FarooghMoosavian:2019yke,FarooghMoosavian:2019aax}, using \emph{hyperbolic geometry} rather than minimal-area metrics as the organizing principle.
+A qualitatively new approach was developed by Costello and Zwiebach~\cite{Costello:2019fuh}, building on the foundational work of Faroogh Moosavian and Pius~\cite{Moosavian:2017qsp,Moosavian:2017sev}, using \emph{hyperbolic geometry} rather than minimal-area metrics as the organizing principle.
 The resulting construction is computationally tractable and forms the foundation for everything that follows.